Geeksltd/Olive/docs/Entities/ORM.md

 - In your custom Olive based entity classes, you can use the `Database` property (inherited from base classes).
 - In custom classes (such as Services) use the standard ASP.NET dependency injection.

-## Database.Get<TEntity>(id)
+## Database.Get<T>(id)
 The `Get()` method returns a single object from the database.
 You will specify the entity type as its generic argument, and provide the object ID as the method's parameter.
 For example:
 ```csharp
 var myCustomer = await Database.Get<Customer>(myId);
 ```
 The type of the `id` parameter should match the entity type.
 For example, if your type inherits from `GuidEntity` the ID value should be a valid `Guid`.
 You can however, provide an `object` parameter (i.e. untyped) as longs as the content is a valid Guid.
 Alternatively, you can use another overload that takes a `string` object.
 It will automatically convert the string version of the Guid value before querying the database.

-- If you pass a `null` or an empty string, you will get an `ArgumentNullException`.
+### GetOrDefault<T>(id)
+With the `Get()` method, an `ArgumentNullException` will be thrown if you pass an empty argument such as `null`, `string.Empty` or `Guid.Empty`.
+If you send an invalid ID or when no record is found with the ID and type that you specify, an `ArgumentException` will be thrown.

+In such cases, if you would rather receive a `null` object back instead of an exception, use `Database.GetOrDefault<T>(...)` instead.

 ### Polymorphic
-It supports polymorphism and handles inheritence correctly.
+The `Get()` and `GetOrDefault()` methods support polymorphism and handle inheritence correctly.
 For example imagine you have a type named `CorporateCustomer` that inherits from `Customer`.
 What happens when you specify the generic type argument of the as the base class (i.e. `Customer`) while passing in the ID of an actual `CorporateCustomer` record?
 Well, Olive will handle it automatically and return the correct object to you:
 ```csharp
 Customer myCustomer = await Database.Get<Customer>(idOfACorporateCustomer);
 Assert.IsTrue(myCustomer is CorporateCustomer);
 ```

 This works with interfaces as well.
-This means that if you have 2 different types, both implementing the same interface, when you invoke `Get<ISomething>()` right object will be returned, with the right type.
+This means that if you have 2 different types, both implementing the same interface, when you invoke `Get<ISomething>()`, the right object will be returned, with the right type.
 Internally, the system may send multiple database querying to all matching tables to retrieve the record for you.

+## Database.Find<T>({criteria})
 ### IDataProvider